With the average cost of college climbing to

 - There is no age limit for distributions.
 Some college savings vehicles have a designated age that funds must be used by.

-Disadvantages of 529 plans
+Disadvantages of 529 Plans

 - Financial aid eligibility.
 The child's financial aid may be impacted, especially if the account is in their name.

 - Limited flexibility.
 Remember to take into account the possibility of your child getting a full scholarship or having a family member contribute to their higher education costs.
 Depending on state requirements, you may not be able to use this money for non-education purposes.
 However, they still may be used to pay for housing expenses.
 When you use these funds for non-educational costs, there is typically a 10% penalty and income taxes on the earnings within these withdrawals.
 (This penalty is waived in the event of a death or disability.)
-If you want more flexibility because you are worried about the
+If you want more flexibility because you are worried about the possibility of the 529 Plan going unused, consider an alternative.

 A

-- Contribution limit: $2,000
+- Annual contribution limit: $2,000

 Let's explore all of the differences side by side: